ForrestKnight/open-source-cs/README.md

 # The Open Source Computer Science Degree

+This repository hosts the code for a [React app version of the Open Source CS project](https://open-source-cs.web.app).

 This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.

 ## Computer Science Basics